TUTTO'S SUSTAINABILITY CONCEPT

 Challenge: wasting resources in logistics

-Usual process/utilisation of the disposable pallet
+Typical workflow/usage of the disposable pallet

 Incineration

 Direct thermal utilisation or downstream combustion in the form of fuel such as wood briquettes.
-As a fuel, wood is demonstrably not climate-friendly and has a comparatively low calorific value: "Fine dust and greenhouse gases are produced, while the bound carbon is released into the atmosphere as CO₂.
+As a fuel, wood is demonstrably not climate-friendly and has a comparatively low calorific value: Fine dust and greenhouse gases are produced, whilst the bound carbon is released into the atmosphere as CO₂.

 Binding agents containing formaldehyde or phenol are often used in the production of chipboard.
 Their emissions are subject to strict EU limits, which are intended to prevent the use of quantities that are harmful to health.
 The chipboard manufacturing process is energy-intensive and poses environmental challenges.
 Although modern adhesives are often less harmful, the production process remains controversial due to the chemicals used and the environmental impact.